jason4151/cloudformation/README.md

 # cfn
-This repository contains AWS CloudFormation code that is used as a starting point for an assortment of services.
+AWS CloudFormation templates used as a starting point for deploying an assortment of services.